chiragdtsc/stakehouse_challenge/README.md

-# index-stakehouse-validators-challenge
+# index-stakehouse-validators

-# Understanding the Challenge:
+# Understanding the Problem:

 - It involves indexing data related to stakehouse validators in Ethereum.
 - The goal is to index the balance of a stakehouse validator using their BLS public key and the savETH registry contract.